status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     This will export your history in the correct format to `slashing-protection.json`.

-    > **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
+    > **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check its recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

 ### 3. Import your validator key(s) into Nimbus
-To import you validator key(s), follow the instructions [outlined here](./keys.md).
+To import your validator key(s), follow the instructions [outlined here](./keys.md).

 !!! tip
     To check that your key(s) has been successfully imported, look for a file named after your public key in `build/data/shared_mainet_0/secrets/`.